Kenneth Ham: Post-NASA career

 In June 2012, Ham left the space agency.
 As of July 2013, Captain Ham served as the Chair of the Aerospace Engineering Department at the United States Naval Academy, in Annapolis, Maryland.
 In September 2014, Ham joined Bigelow Aerospace in Las Vegas, Nevada to develop a training program for astronauts that would support Bigelow's proposed space habitats.
 2015 to present, he has worked in Tactical Air Support Inc first as a consultant, then as Director Technology Development, then GM of Flight Operations and is currently the Chief Operating Officer.

 Personal life

-Ham is married to Michelle Lucas of Hobart, Indiana.
-His recreational interests include baseball, running, weight lifting, general aviation, snow skiing, water skiing, skydiving and scuba diving.
+Ham's recreational interests include baseball, running, weight lifting, general aviation, snow skiing, water skiing, skydiving and scuba diving.
 On October 7, 2014, Ham was inducted into the New Jersey Aviation Hall of Fame for his contributions to spaceflight and aviation throughout his career.
 Also in his spare time, he has been the resident astronaut on the ISSET run program Mission Discovery, where he shares his experiences with teenagers and tries to help them learn new skills throughout the length of time the program runs.